peter-fields/toysector/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+The Jupyter notebooks use IJulia.
+This package is not in the project environment, so ensure that IJulia is installed in your global Julia environment if it is not already (e.g. via Pkg.add("IJulia")) before running the notebooks.